-Foods Containing Insignificant Quantities of Nutrients: An insignificant quantity is defined as permitting the declaration "zero."
+Foods Containing Insignificant Quantities of Nutrients: An insignificant quantity is defined as an amount that allows the declaration of "zero."
 The exception applies to total carbohydrates, dietary fiber and protein for which an insignificant quantity is defined as being less than one gram.
 Products exempted include grain coffee, tea leaves, soluble tea, and unsweetened coffee, as well as dehydrated vegetables for seasoning, flavor extracts, and food colorings.